 2.The Microbiome: The “Good” Bacteria

 In layman's terms, there are “good” bacteria and “bad” bacteria within your pet’s digestive system which needs to be “in balance” in order to maintain a healthy gut.
-More recently, we have learnt that the digestive system (or bacteria in the gut) plays a huge role in immunological health (the body’s ability to fight off viruses and pathogens).
-Various externalities can cause a decrease in healthy bacteria being taken over by the “bad” bacteria, for example; if your pet has received an antibiotic treatment, or experienced a serious digestive emergency, or if your pet has been eating a commercial diet for several years.
-To restore your pet’s digestive health, you can provide a whole food diet including a probiotic supplement containing acidophilus, bifidus and other healthy bacteria.
-Not only do these healthy bacteria keep the “not-so-nice bugs” in check, they also synthesize important vitamins and enzymes that are vital for good health.
+More recently, we have learned that the digestive system (or bacteria in the gut) plays a huge role in immunological health (the body’s ability to fight off viruses and pathogens).
+Various externalities can cause a decrease in healthy bacteria being taken over by the “bad” bacteria, for example; if your pet has received antibiotic treatment, or experienced a serious digestive emergency, or if your pet has been eating a commercial diet for several years.
+To restore your pet’s digestive health, you can provide a whole food diet including a probiotic supplement containing acidophilus, Bifidus, and other healthy bacteria.
+Not only do these healthy bacteria keep the “not-so-nice bugs” in check, but they also synthesize important vitamins and enzymes that are vital for good health.

 3. Enzyme Deficiency